SoyM/Lazy-page/README.md

 # Lazy-page
-Lazy-page written in Python3 and Django2.
+written in Python3 and Django2. :smile_cat:
 ## How to Run
 ```shell
 pip install -r requirements.txt